How To Paint A Bathtub That Lasts

 First, it’s important to determine what type of tub you are painting over before starting.
 Not sure?
 Here’s how to assess your tub.

 Tub Assessment 1) Press against the sides.
 Is there some give to it?
 Then it’s likely acrylic or fiberglass.
-Fiberglass and acrylic tubs are known to chip, fade, or yellow over time.
+Fiberglass and acrylic tubs are known to chip, fade, or turn yellow over time.

 Tub Assessment 2) Does your bathtub feel solid and cool to the touch?
 It could be porcelain or an enamel-coated metal.